-Industry policy direction for building product conformance enforced
+Industry policy direction for building product conformance endorsed

 By HERA Director Dr. Wolfgang Scholz